- Sample local delicacies on a street food tour of Athens

 Day 8: Free Morning in Santorini, Transfer to Chania

 Spend one more morning in Santorini to explore however you like, whether that's a morning on the beach or getting in some last-minute souvenir shopping.

 In the late afternoon, you'll continue to Chania, a city (and region) on the northwest coast of Crete.
 Chania is the second largest city in Crete and one of the most scenic spots on an island, with stiff competition for that title.
 Life in this former Venetian city revolves around its charming 14th-century harbor, narrow streets with winding alleys, and colorful architecture influenced by past Ottoman and Egyptian eras.

 While you're exploring the area, don't miss some of these spots:

-- The Botanical Parks and Gardens of Crete to enjoy Cretan nature at its finest.
-The special micro-climate formed at this specific area allows plants from three different climate zones to grow in the park.
+- The Botanical Park and Gardens of Crete to enjoy Cretan nature at its finest.
+The unique microclimate formed in this area allows plants from three different climate zones to grow in the park.

 - The olive-oil-producing region of Vouves, to the west of the city, complete with a museum and one of the oldest olive trees in existence.

 - Falassarna and Elafonissi beaches, also to the west, where you can find solitude on the sands.

 Top it off with a sunset drink on the rooftop at trendy Pallas, or visit Cafe Koukouvaya for a pastry and a view of Chania town and harbor.